dittorahmat/caloriesnap/README.md

 # CalorieSnap

 CalorieSnap is a web application built with Next.js that allows users to upload a photo of their meal.
-The application then uses AI to identify the food items present in the image and provides an estimated calorie count for the identified items.
+The application then automatically uses AI to identify the food items present in the image and provides an estimated calorie count for the identified items.

 ## Features

 -   **Image Upload:** Users can upload an image file containing a picture of food.
+-   **Automatic Food Identification & Calorie Estimation:** Upon image upload, the application automatically:
--   **Food Identification:** Utilizes Google's Gemini AI model (specifically `gemini-2.0-flash`) via Genkit to identify food items in the uploaded image.
+    -   Utilizes Google's Gemini AI model (specifically `gemini-2.0-flash`) via Genkit to identify food items in the uploaded image.
--   **Calorie Estimation:** Estimates the total calorie count for the identified food items, also using the Gemini AI model via Genkit.
+    -   Estimates the total calorie count for the identified food items, also using the Gemini AI model via Genkit.
 -   **User-Friendly Interface:** Built with ShadCN UI components and Tailwind CSS for a clean and responsive design, inspired by Cookpad's aesthetic.

 ## Tech Stack